 This development is mirrored in communities where Quality of Life groups meet with the managers to state what outcomes they would like.
-James is the Chair of the Botton Village Quality of Life Group, he says that 'they have allocated time in their meeting to hear directly from us and act on the suggestions coming from the Quality of Life group.
-It works much better this way.'
+James is the Chair of the Botton Village Quality of Life Group, he says that 'they have allocated time delivered by the three support workers they met.